PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Encounters/Stranded Seer.md

 >  Ahh, the Bearwolf.
 The storm within you rages, your heart torn between duty and blood.
 Yesss, I feel your fury, one that is only matched by the darkness that taint's your brother's soul.

 Draven's reading:
-> A man of many names, and yet you've only barely begun to discover what any one of them mean to you.
-The Knight's own mind betrays him, a Valiant sacrifice the only reprieve for your
+> A man of many names, and yet you've barely begun to discover what any one of them mean to you.
+The Knight's own mind betrays him, a Valiant sacrifice your curse and your savior.
+Will the light of Siberys grant you divine clarity?
+Or has it already killed you, your body still connecting the dots?

+Geralt's reading:
+> The lost child, a wolf born of oak and stone.